Child Custody Mediation

 Also see Frequently Asked Questions for more information.

-______________________________________________________________________This information is provided by Hudson Valley Divorce Mediation as a free educational resource, and does not constitute legal advice.
+This information is provided by Hudson Valley Divorce Mediation as a free educational resource, and does not constitute legal advice.
 You should obtain legal advice from a qualified attorney who is familiar with the facts and circumstances of your situation.